First: Do you need a visa to enter?

 Own or register a company in Serbia

-Set up a small Serbian company and use that as your reason for living here.
-More formal than sole trader, but gives you more options.
+Set up a small Serbian company (a d.o.o.) and use that as your reason for living here.
+More formal than a sole trader — see d.o.o. vs paušalac for the trade-offs.

 Own property in Serbia